mse-org/mseide-msegui/tools/timeless_clock/readme.txt

 3) Without any option (like it is by default) the linker will assign the last table of the sytsem that compiles.
    The binary will run on same systems as the compilation-system, futures too but not on system with previous version.

+You may check the result of each option-method via a terminal.

+> cd /directory-of-mseide-msegui/tools/timeless_clock/mseclock/

+> objdump -T mseclock | grep "("

+You will have the list of the versioned symbol for each method used.

+With option/method:

+ 1) You should see only @GLIBC_2.2.5 signature for all methods.
+ 2) Some methods of 1) are unisigned, they are part now of the "Base" symbols. (you may check with grep "Base")
+ 3) The majority of signature is @GLIBC_2.2.5 but there are some @GLIBC_2.34 or higher.